vegaprotocol/documentation/docs/tools/vega-wallet/CLI-wallet/past-versions/create-wallet-v0.10.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 To set up the Vega Wallet, follow the step-by-step instructions below.
-Using the Vega Wallet ensures your keys will be completely disassociated from your personal identity, and Vega will have no way to connect them with you, unless you share your public key for any reason.

 Note: If you are looking for instructions for connecting your hardware wallet to MetaMask, see [MetaMask's guide](https://metamask.zendesk.com/hc/en-us/articles/360020394612-How-to-connect-a-Trezor-or-Ledger-Hardware-Wallet).